Aaditya1178/Aaditya-chaudhary-/README.md

 # Aaditya-chaudhary-
-this is a coding area where we will learn about coading.
+this is a coding area where we will learn about coding.